OCRBiologyExam Board Revision

 View mark scheme hint

-Explain how the structure of mitochondria is related to its function.
+Explain how the structure of the cell membrane is related to its function.
 [4 marks]

 4 marks